sebibi07/bookly/README.md

 miss.
 With ≤3 transitions per conversation that is a good trade for a structural guarantee, but the real costs might add up.

-### 2. One dedicated model text generation and one for routing
+### 2. One dedicated model for text generation and one for routing

 I use `claude-sonnet-5` to generate what the customer reads.
 `claude-haiku-4-5` is used for intent routing as it's cheaper and faster, however not as smart.